c-grigsby/flask-ocr-backend/README.md

 ## API References

-_Note: For general use a preprocessing level of 0 for API calls will be the most effective_
+For general use a preprocessing level of 0 for API calls will be the most effective

 - URL: https://computer-vision-api.herokuapp.com/ocr/azure-read